Pauline Menes: Personal life

 She married Melvin Menes on September 1, 1946.
 The couple met at the Office of the Quartermaster General, where she trained him as her replacement.
 They had three daughters.
+She was Jewish.

 She died of pneumonia at Holy Cross Hospital in Silver Spring, Maryland, on May 16, 2009.
 She was buried at the King David Memorial Gardens in Falls Church, Virginia.